 - A clinician must be an active employee to attend orientation.
 They cannot attend prior to their start date.
 This is non-negotiable.

 - If a clinician is returning to Vanderbilt after being gone for more than 15-months, they will need to be oriented again, requiring participation in NCO.

 - Dr. Sternberg has requested that chairs and division chiefs not schedule their new clinicians to see patients until after they attend NCO when possible.

-- Clinicians that participate in an VUMC ACGME Accredited Fellowship Program, or who were a VUMC resident or VUMC fellow and transition to faculty within a year or less of completing their residency/fellowship do not have to attend day 1 of NCO.
+- Clinicians that participate in an VUMC ACGME Accredited Fellowship Program, or who were a VUMC resident or VUMC fellow and transition to faculty within a year or less of completing their residency/fellowship attend the afternoon portion of NCO.

 - Clinicians who are returning to VUMC less than 15 months after their termination date

 - Contracted NPs from Nashville General who come to VUH/VCH EDs solely for the purpose of consulting on assault cases do not attend NCO.